 How do I get a good internship?

-- Look for employers who want to interview you.
-“It’s a good sign because it shows they are taking the internship seriously,” says de Grunwald.
+Look for employers who want to interview you.
+“It shows they’re taking the internship seriously,” says de Grunwald.

 - Don’t be afraid to tell employers what you’re after.
-Chances are they’ll be pleased you’re taking the opportunity seriously.
+Chances are they’ll be pleased you know what you want and are taking the opportunity seriously.

 - Ask to draw up an agreement with your supervisor about what you’ll work on and learn during your internship.

-“Most employers aren’t monsters,” says Gus Baker, co-director of Intern Aware.
-“Don’t be afraid to ask what you should be doing and what they’re going to do for you.”
+“It’s important to know that most employers aren’t monsters,” says Gus Baker, co-director of Intern Aware.
+“Don’t be afraid to ask how you’re going to be spending your time working and what they’re going to do for you.”

 By Anne Wollenberg